salimhossain/SharePoster/README.txt

 1. Go to SharePoster in your admin menu
 2. Configure default settings (background, colors, etc.)
 3. Create or edit a post
-4. Click "Get SharePoster Poster" from the sidebar meta box
+4. Click "Get SharePoster Image" from the sidebar meta box
 5. Customize and download your poster

 == Frequently Asked Questions ==

 = How do I create a poster for my post? =

 From the post editor, look for the "SharePoster" meta box in the sidebar.
-Click "Get SharePoster Poster" to open the poster generator.
+Click "Get SharePoster Image" to open the poster generator.

 = Can I customize the poster design? =